-Should I pursue genetic testing to determine my risk of breast cancer?
+Genetic testing is an option to help determine risk of breast cancer

 Your grandmother and mother had breast cancer.
 Does this mean you also will get breast cancer?

 Here is the good news: only about 5 percent to 10 percent of cancers are related to family history.

 Here is more good news: receiving information, resources and advice may help relieve your anxiety, and also empowers you to make an educated decision about your breast health.

 All cancers are caused by changes to materials in our bodies called genes.
 When genes are damaged, they can develop changes called mutations.
 Over time, damage can accumulate in cells, causing them to grow out of control, causing cancer.

 Some people are born with a gene mutation they inherited from their mother or father.
 This damaged gene places them at higher risk for cancer than most people.

 A woman’s lifetime risk of developing breast or ovarian cancer is greatly increased if she inherits a harmful mutation in the BRCA1 or BRCA2 gene.
 If you have a high-risk gene mutation, your children have a 50 percent chance of having the mutation.
 Other family members may also be at risk for having the same mutation.

 Most women who have a BRCA1 or BRCA2 genetic mutation have up to an 87 percent chance of developing breast cancer.

 While BRCA1 and BRCA2 gene mutations may increase your risk of developing breast cancer, your odds of having either mutation are pretty small.
 An estimated 0.25 percent of the general population carries a mutated BRCA gene.
 Even if an abnormal gene linked to a higher breast cancer risk is present in your family, not every person in the family will inherit it.